AmitSP-beep/Anime-Rating-Regression-Analysis/README.md

 Various plots were generated, including scatter plots, bar plots, and line plots, to explore relationships among variables and identify trends in anime ratings, genres, and production patterns.

 ---

-Let me know if you want to make any changes or if we can move on!

 ###  Modeling